 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 erotica, romance that was published by Berkley on December 3, 2013 and has 416 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Unlaced, Holding the Cards, Ice Queen
+Other books by this author which I have reviewed include Unlaced, Holding the Cards, Ice Queen